Organic Hemp Certification

 The USDA requires certifiers to confirm that a state has such a program before certifying hemp in that state.
 The National Conference of State Legislatures has published a summary of state industrial hemp statutes However, that information may not be sufficient to determine your state’s status.

-Colorado is an example of a state that does have an industrial hemp agricultural pilot research program that is acceptable to the USDA.
+Colorado, Kentucky, Oregon, and Vermont are examples of states that have an industrial hemp agricultural pilot research program that is acceptable to the USDA.

 Additional resources that may be useful to operations growing organic hemp: